Military Call to Duty

 Retirement plan benefits – Contributions to the retirement plan will occur as required by federal law.
 In general, federal law provides that military service is not a break in service.
 When an employee returns from military service, the employer is required to make up the employer plan contributions that would have been made on behalf of the employee had the employee not been absent.
 The specific provisions and requirements may be addressed with Human Resources prior to or during any military leave.

-Employees in a without benefits status upon taking military leave do not become eligible for those benefits they did not receive either during or following leave, unless they return to work in a with benefits status.
+Employees in a non benefits eligible status upon taking military leave do not become eligible for those benefits they did not receive either during or following leave, unless they return to work in a benefits eligible status.

 Return to work